smith-scram-lab/Scram-Flexiv/readme.md

 IF successful, on the Tablet you can see Mode: Auto(Remote)

 ### Establish Connection

+If Real time is needed, the direct wired connection is required.

+The default robot_ip is `192.168.2.100`
+`ping 192.168.2.100`

+### Verify with example programs

+Our robot serial number: [`Rizon4s-062445`]

 >>>Work in Progress, come back later~<<<
 -----------------------------------------------------------